Rytchet/classi-server/api_documentation.md

 - Parameters: none
 - Returns: A list of all listings, sorted by times_viewed descending

+#### Search for listings

+    GET /api/listings/search

+- Access: Public
+- Parameters: You pass the query in a param with Key "q" (not in the body)
+- Returns: A list of all listings that match the query in the title, description, make, or model

 ## Images

 #### Add or change User avatar